15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 If you’re close to paying off your house, they’ve already got most of the cash.
 Working with you to stay in your home is a

 However, if you have a brand new mortgage, and can’t make payments, losing your payments is of much greater importance.
-The bank will be much more lenient in renegotiating the terms of the loan to keep you in the house.
+The bank will be much more lenient in renegotiating the loan term to keep you in the house.

 Truth: Your Home Value Has Nothing to Do with Your Equity